acolombo11/minimap-view/README.md

 # minimap-view

 A minimap view library for Android.
-The miniature map is usually placed in the corner of the screen, to help the user in orientig himself in a screen with a big Recycler View.
+The miniature map is usually placed in the corner of the screen, to help the user in orienting himself in a screen with a big Recycler View.
 Check the example by cloning the repo and starting the example app.

 ## Screenshots

-Example app (parking lot) showind different scenarios and sizes:
+Example app (parking lot) showing different scenarios and sizes:

 ![big parking lot](docs/screenshots/Screenshot_20181212-231326.png)
 ![small parking lot](docs/screenshots/Screenshot_20181212-231340.png)